RuiSantosdotme/Random-Nerd-Tutorials/README.md

 Random Nerd Tutorials
 =====================

-Random Nerd Tutorials is a blog where I share electronics projects, tutorials and reviews.
+Random Nerd Tutorials is a blog where we share electronics projects, tutorials and reviews.

+We help makers, hobbyists and engineers build electronics projects.
+We make projects with: ESP32, ESP8266, Arduino, Raspberry Pi, Home Automation and Internet of Things.

-For complete project details visit: http://randomnerdtutorials.com/
+For complete project details visit: https://RandomNerdTutorials.com/